Electrocution Injury Attorneys Monmouth County, NJ

 Protecting Clients Across Wall, West Long Branch, Freehold, Ocean County, Red Bank, Asbury Park, Ocean, Eatontown, and Monmouth County

 Everyone experiences some form of electric shock in their day to day life, from touching your metal car at a gas station to dragging our feet along the carpet in our family home.
 Electricity is also surrounding us at all times, powering nearly everything we do.
 We rarely consider the true destructive power of electricity until it is too late.
-If you or your loved one has sustained a serious injury as a result of electrocution, you may be entitled for financial compensation.
+If you or your loved one has sustained a serious injury as a result of electrocution, you may be entitled to financial compensation.

-The personal injury attorneys of Chamlin, Rosen, Uliano & Witherington have decades of experience serving clients injured by electrocution in our local New Jersey communities, including Red Bank, Freehold, Wall, West Long Branch, Eatontown, Ocean, Ocean County, Asbury Park, and the greater Monmouth County area.
+The personal injury attorneys of Chamlin, Uliano & Walsh have decades of experience serving clients injured by electrocution in our local New Jersey communities, including Red Bank, Freehold, Wall, West Long Branch, Eatontown, Ocean, Ocean County, Asbury Park, and the greater Monmouth County area.
 We are dedicated to helping our clients recover full and fair compensation for their injuries through personal injury and/or workers’ compensation claims.

 Call our office today to speak with a member of our legal team in a free and confidential consultation regarding your electrocution accident, injuries, and the potential for financial compensation.